VenalityXT/Bash-Administration-Automation/README.md

 ```bash
 id -u/user
 ```
-Which outputs your EUID as well as your GID (Primary Group ID) and groups the user belongs to.
+Which outputs your EUID as well as your GID (Primary Group ID) and any groups the user belongs to.

 ---